controlm/automation-api-community-solutions/4-ai-job-type-examples/azure-devops-pipeline-job-type/README.md

 This folder contains sample Application Integrator jobtype for running and monitoring Azure DevOps Pipeline.

 __Note:__The authentication method used by these job types is PAT (Personal Access Token) as described in [API Doc](https://docs.microsoft.com/en-us/rest/api/azure/devops/pipelines/runs/run%20pipeline?view=azure-devops-rest-6.1#security).
-For other DevOps Services please
+For other DevOps Services please please check DOCS as they might require different methods.

 Personal Access Token can be obtained from User Settings:
 ![PAT](images/PAT1.png)